alexispoindron/linear_extensions_power_set/README.md

 etc.

 Then, we produce a linear extension ``in the convex hull'' of these extremal (=hypercube duplication) linear extensions with the mean of a random walk between them, by capturing each time the first element that has not been yet added to the linear extension we are producing.

+The algorithm "with only two extremal points" takes a single permutation of the "majority" linear extension (where we add elements layer by layer - cardinality by cardinality - from the power set) and a single permutation of the "hypercube duplication" linear extension.
+This approach is biased for sure, but it may be useful to generate large linear extensions, as we do not have to produce n! extremal points.